microsoft/autogen/python/packages/autogen-magentic-one/readme.md

 Next, the orchestrator assigns the assistant agent to use this data to perform the necessary calculations.
 The assistant converts Kipchoge's marathon time to hours (2.0275 hours) and calculates his speed (approximately 20.81 km/h).
 It then calculates the total time to run the distance to the Moon (17,130.13 hours), rounding it to the nearest thousand hours, resulting in approximately 17,000 thousand hours.
 The orchestrator then confirms and reports this final result.

-Here is the performance of Team-One on a GAIA development set.
+Here is the performance of Magentic-One on a GAIA development set.

 | Level | Task Completion Rate* |
 |-------|---------------------|